1989 24 Hours of Le Mans: Group C1

 On the thirtieth anniversary of their only previous victory, Aston Martin returned to Le Mans with a new car: the AMR-1.
-Now owned by Ford, Aston Martin had partnered up with the Écurie Écosse team of Richard Williams and Ray Mallock, to form Proteus Technology (Protech) with Williams as manager.
+Now owned by Ford, Aston Martin had partnered up with the Ecurie Ecosse team of Richard Williams and Ray Mallock, to form Proteus Technology (Protech) with Williams as manager.
 Swedish-Canadian Max Boxstrom designed a Kevlar/carbon-fibre body around a radical aerodynamic layout that created a lot of downforce.
 The old Aston Martin 6.0-litre V8 was taken over by the American specialist car-convertors, Callaway.
 Now fitted with four-valve cylinders, it could develop 685 bhp with Zytek fuel injection.

 Their first chassis was destroyed in testing at Donington Park when David Leslie had a driveshaft failure.
 That meant missing the opening round and therefore incurring the US$250,000 fine from the FIA.
 A disappointing race at Dijon showed the downforce was excessive and Boxstrom was dismissed.
 Rushed efforts were made to reduce as much drag as possible before Le Mans.
 The two cars sent to France had Écosse manager Mallock, Leslie and David Sears in one, and veteran Brian Redman with Costas Los and Michael Roe in the other.
 The cars ran with a black stripe on their wings in commemoration of John Wyer, who had died two months earlier.
 Wyer had been the Aston Martin team-manager masterminding their race victory in 1959.